benvanik/stdi/README.md

 ## Setup

 Clone this repository into your Packages directory.
-To find your Packages path, bring up the console with ctrl-` and enter:
+To find your Packages path, bring up the console with ``ctrl-` `` and enter:

     print sublime.packages_path()

+### Project Setup

+The debugger requires some settings to function - namely, what you want to debug.
+I recommend making these settings per-project, however you can make them global defaults as well.

+From the `Project` menu select `Edit Project`, add the following (or merge):

+    "settings":
+    {
+        "stdi_provider": "v8://localhost:5898"
+    }

+The provider URI is the target of the debugger.
+In the future I'll make it more flexible/add more/etc.

+When launching your node.js app, add `--debug=5898` to the command line:

+    node --debug=5898 my_script.js

+Right click in a view and select 'Attach Debugger' to start debugging!

 ## Contributing